min69u/Reforestation/README.md

-## Why couldn't the kid see the pirate movie?
-Because it was rated arrr!
+## Why was the shirt happy to hang around the tank top?
+Because it was armless